surviv-underclock/docs/README.md

 As a result, **desync** now commonly refers to noslowing weapons, but shooting one with 250ms or 300ms switch delay multiple times before using the free switch on the one with large switch delay.

-#### Client free switch timer
-The above applies to the `server free switch timer`, which determines when you can shoot.

-The `client free switch timer` is very similar, and it affects the weapon deploy sound.
-It does not start when a free switch is wasted by switching to melee/throwables.
-Also, it sets to 1000ms when swapping gun slots (default keybind is T).

 #### Wasted Free Switches
 **Free switch**es from pump to pump or cannon to cannon (same `deploy group`) *waste* the **free switch**, and so do **free switch**es to melee or throwables.